JetBrains/kotlin-multiplatform-dev-docs/topics/multiplatform-onboard/multiplatform-update-ui.md

     * The results of the `greet()` call are stored in the `phrases` variable (`let` in Swift is similar to Kotlin's `val`).
     * The `List` function produces a list of `Text` items.
-    * Xcode reports errors in this `ContentView` implementation if you haven't rebuilt the iOS framework.
-      This is expected – proceed to the next step.

-5. In Android Studio, start the iOS run configuration to see the changes:
+4. Start the iOS run configuration to see the changes:

     ![Updated UI of your iOS multiplatform app](first-multiplatform-project-on-ios-2.png){width=300}